You’re ready to save a few bucks and try free camping out for yourself.

 How to Find the Best Free Dispersed Campsites Near You

-Start by looking for the free camping locations mentioned above.
-Chances are you have National Forests, BLM land, Wildlife Management Areas, and other public land located near you.
+Start by looking for National Forests, BLM land, and other public lands near you.

-And, definitely don’t forget about word of mouth while you’re at it.
-I’ve found some of my favorite dispersed campsites simply by talking to other dispersed campers.
-Most people are happy to share their favorite free campsites with you.
+Finally, word of mouth is a fantastic way to find free campsites.
+I’ve actually found some of my very favorite dispersed campsites simply by talking to other dispersed campers.

 Is Free Camping Legal?